Binary classification based Monte Carlo simulation: Using a binary classifier for (approximate) Sampling

-Following the idea expressed in \eqref{pdf_ratio_approx1}, we can however make use of a classifier for approximating ratio $\frac{p_1(x)}{p_0(x)}$, and approximate its supremum over an uncountable set by using the data at hand:
+Remember that a key ingredient for running the algorithms of \S \ref{tutorial-simu}, is the ratio $p_1(x)/p_0(x)$, which appears in $\alpha_{AR}(x), \alpha_{IMH}(x, x_t)$ and in $w^u(x)$.
+Following the idea expressed in \eqref{pdf_ratio_approx1}, we can however make use of a classifier for approximating the unavailable ratio $p_1(x)/p_0(x)$, and finally the quantities:

-The supremum is only defined on the finite set of samples in $\mathcal{D}$ and is therefore easy to compute.
-Note that the approximation $\widetilde{C}$ can also be updated effortlessly each time we propose a new sample from $P_0$.

-Finally, if moreover proposal $P_0$ has a tractable pdf $p_0(x)$, then the algorithm provides as a byproduct an estimate $p_\phi$ (up to a normalizing constant) of the pdf of the accepted samples: